+Under $H_0$, $\bff_t=E(\bff_t|\bx_t)$ over the entire sampling period $t=1,..., T$, implying that observed covariates $\bx_t$ fully explain the true factors $\bff_t$.
+In empirical applications with ``observed factors", what have been often used are in fact $\bx_t$.
+Hence our proposed test can be applied to empirically validate the explanatory power of these ``observed factors".

-where $r_{Mt}, \SMB_t$ and $\HML_t$ are the three factors of \citep{FF}, respectively representing the the excess returns of the market, the difference of returns between stocks with small and big market capitalizations (``small minus big"), and the difference of returns between stocks with high book to equity ratios and those with low book to equity ratios (``high minus low").
-Two additional factors were included: $\RMW$ (profitability) is the difference between the returns on diversified portfolios of stocks with robust and weak profitability, and $\CMA$ (investment) is the difference between the returns on diversified portfolios of low and high investment stocks.
-In addition, \cite{fama2015five} conducted GRS tests \citep{GRS} on the five-factor models and its different variations.
+The Fama-French three-factor model \citep{FF} is one of the most celebrated ones in empirical asset pricing.
+They modeled the excess return $r_{it}$ on security or portfolio $i$ for period $t$ as where $r_{Mt}, \SMB_t$ and $\HML_t$ respectively represent the the excess returns of the market, the difference of returns between stocks with small and big market capitalizations (``small minus big"), and the difference of returns between stocks with high book to equity ratios and those with low book to equity ratios (``high minus low").
+Ever since its proposal, there is much evidence that the three-factor model can leave the cross-section of expected stock returns unexplained.
+Different factor definitions have been explored, e.g., \cite{carhart1997persistence} and \cite{novy2013other}. \cite{fama2015five} added profitability and investment factors to the three-factor model.
+They conducted GRS tests \citep{GRS} on the five-factor models and its different variations.
 Their tests ``reject all models as a complete description of expected returns".

 On the other hand, the Fama-French factors, though imperfect, are good proxies for the true unknown factors.
-Consequently, they form a natural choice for $\bw_t$.
+Consequently, they form a natural choice for $\bx_t$.
 These observables are actually diversified portfolios, which have explanatory power on the latent factors $\bff_t$, as supported by financial economic theories as well as empirical studies.
-Our general results in Section 3 immediately apply to the estimation of the loadings and true factors, incorporating the extra information from observing $\bw_t$.
+The test proposed in this validates the specification of these common covariates as ``factors".